Falola-Uthman/Falola-Uthman/README.md

 ## Objective

-With a foundation in diverse industries and currently pursuing a Master’s in IT Security from Ontario Tech University, I consistently create projects to stay abreast of emerging security challenges and maintain my practical skills.
-I am committed to applying my expertise as a Security Analyst.
+With about five years of industry experience across diverse sectors and a CompTIA Security+ certification, I am currently pursuing a Master’s in IT Security from Ontario Tech University.
+I consistently engage in projects to stay ahead of emerging security challenges and maintain my practical skills.
+I am dedicated to leveraging my expertise and experience as a Security Analyst.

 ## Skills